Spread the word

 You like Yii?
 Built an outstanding website or application?
 Blog about it, tweet about it, and add it to YiiPowered.

 Found a bug?
 We probably don't know about it yet so you can help us reporting it in one of the Yii issue trackers.

 Please use the contact form to report any security issues.
 Do not use the issue tracker or discuss it in the public forum.

 To help us solve issues more efficiently please:

 The most time consuming part of fixing a bug is reproducing it.
-So if you have some free time and want to dive into Yii internals fixing a bug, the first step is to create a simple test case that contains the minimal code to show the problem.
+If you have some free time and want to dive into Yii internals fixing a bug, the first step is to create a simple test case that contains the minimal code to show the problem.
 Even better if you can convert it to a unit test.
 If you don't know how to fix the bug, it's OK.
 By reproducing it you're doing a very good job already.

 If you've tried hard but still couldn't come up with the minimal code to reproduce the bug, it's fine too.
-Please describe it with details that you think may be helpful for us to reproduce the bug.
-In most cases, information that may be helpful for us include: the Yii version, the PHP version, the Web server type, the Web browser type, the application configuration, the error call stack, the SQL statement being executed, and so on.
+Please describe it with details that may be helpful for us to reproduce the bug: the Yii version, the PHP version, the Web server type, the Web browser type, the application configuration, the error call stack, the SQL statement being executed, and so on.

 Before you attempt to fix some non-trivial things, please discuss with Yii core developers first to avoid going in the wrong direction.

 People do make mistakes.
 We do as well.
-If you're living on a cutting edge and interested in all new trunk features and bug fixes that will be included in the next release, you probably will like reviewing changes we're making.
+If you're living on a cutting edge and interested in all new features and bug fixes that will be included in the next release, you probably will like reviewing changes we're making.
 Don't hesitate to comment either when everything is fine or when it looks like core developers have gone mad.
 Be bold.

 Have a brilliant idea on how to improve Yii?
 Let us know.
 You can request features in Yii issue tracker.